Security Details

 • backup data sent directly to user’s remote storage

-• ability to use "dumb"/passive remote storage
+• use "dumb"/passive remote storage

 • authentication of restored data